Alfresco/alfresco-identity-service/test/saml/README.md

 | enable.browser | Run Headless or in Browser  |  | false |

 ### Using a browser
 By default, the test is run in a headless browser.
 There are times that you may want to see the test run in a browser.
 You can accomplish this by setting `enable.browser` to true in `application.properties`.
-Change the property to truw makes a couple of assumptions
+Change the property to true makes a couple of assumptions
 1. You have the Chrome Browser installed.
 2. You have the selenium chromedriver installed.
 You can find instructions on how to install the chromedriver [here](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver).